lightning-framework/lightning/README.md

   * Users: MySQL
   * Auth: MySQL

 By default, Lightning will attempt to utilize the MySQL drivers if you have configured a `db` in `Config`.
-You will need to manually import the schema (contained in `src/main/resources/lightning/schema`).
+You will need to manually import the schema (contained in `src/main/resources/lightning/schema`) into your database.

 TODO: MORE FLEXIBLE OPTIONS COMING SOON!